OpenBankProject/OBP-API/README.md

 Our tag line is: Bank as a Platform.
 Transparency as an Asset.

-The API supports OAuth 1.0a, OAuth 2, OpenID Connect and other authentication methods.
+The API supports OAuth 1.0a, OAuth 2, OpenID Connect (OIDC) and other authentication methods.
 See [here](https://github.com/OpenBankProject/OBP-API/wiki/Authentication) for more information.

 The project roadmap is available [here.](https://github.com/OpenBankProject/OBP-API/blob/develop/roadmap.md)